blliav/pyArea/CALCULATION_HIERARCHY_IMPLEMENTATION.md

 ### 6.4 Post-Migration

 **What changes:**
-- ✅ Sheets now have only CalculationGuid
+- ✅ Sheets now have `CalculationGuid` plus an optional `DWFX_UnderlayFilename` override
 - ✅ All metadata in Calculations on AreaScheme
 - ✅ ExportDXF works with new structure
 - ✅ Inheritance enabled for AreaPlans/Areas